Autistic Artist Sherry Polley posing with one of her vibrant vinyl artworks at a gallery exhibition.

 About the Artist

-Hi, I’m Sherry Polley, and I specialize in whimsical abstraction made from pieces of adhesive vinyl.
+Hi, I’m Sherry Polley.
+I specialize in whimsical abstraction made from pieces of adhesive vinyl.
 My artwork is energetic, joyful, and bursting with playful curiosity.

-I hold both an MFA and BFA from Herron School of Art and Design in Indianapolis.
-My art has been shown in solo exhibitions such as Autistic Joy at Artlink Gallery and In-Vision at the Indianapolis International Airport.
-My work has been in numerous group exhibitions and printed as largescale, public murals.
+I hold an MFA from Herron School of Art and Design in Indianapolis.
+My work has been featured in solo exhibitions at Artlink Gallery and the Indianapolis International Airport.
+It has been shown in numerous group exhibitions and printed as public murals.

-As an autistic, ADHD, and otherwise neurodivergent artist, my work is deeply informed by the way I experience the world.
+As an autistic, ADHD, and bipolar artist, my work is deeply informed by the way I experience the world.
 Creating art is where I feel most capable and alive.
-In a world that often misunderstands invisible disabilities, my practice is one of both personal empowerment and public communication.
+In a world that often misunderstands “invisible” disabilities, my practice is one of both personal empowerment and public advocacy for appreciation of the neurodivergent community.

 Autistic Artist Sherry Polley posing with some of her vibrant vinyl artworks at a gallery exhibition.